Cashy91/Path-of-Exile-a-review/README.md

 2. User Stories

-* I want to see if Path of Exile is a game for me.
+* As a visiting viewer want to see if Path of Exile is a game for me.
-* I am looking for a new game for me and my friends to play together.
-* I want to get a better understanding of what this game offers.
+* As a visiting viewer I would like to know if this game can be played together with my friends.
-* I want to see if the graphics of the game is better then the standard.
+* As a visiting viewer I want to get information about the games different mechanics for better understanding.
-* I need it to be easy to navigate around the website.
+* As a visiting viewer I would like to be able to sign up for more news about the game.
-* I need to see who have done this site so i can look them up for other work.

 3. Features

-* Header 1: Gives a clear explanation for what the website is about.
+* Header : Gives a clear explanation for what the website is about.

 * Navigation-bar: Gives the user a easy way to navigate the website.